The Proposals

 • Farm shop stocking local produce and supporting local businesses

-• A café
+• A flexible work space

 It’s important that the hub offers a space for working, learning and socialising whilst fostering a community spirit.